Notice of Privacy Practices

 6.0 FOR FURTHER INFORMATION OR TO FILE A COMPLAINT

-If you have any questions about this Notice or would like further information concerning your privacy rights, please contact the Corporate Compliance Officer at (847) 965-1784.
+If you have any questions about this Notice or would like further information concerning your privacy rights, please contact the Privacy Officer at (855)252-7606 or email@example.com.

 7.0 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice and to make the revised or new Notice provisions effective for all PHI already received and maintained by the Facility as well as for all PHI we receive in the future.
-We will post a copy of the current Notice in the Facility.
+We will post a copy of the current Notice in the Facility and on our website.
 We will provide a copy of the revised Notice upon request.